SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ### Software Component Version

 A **software component version** is a technically distinguishable unit of software and is installed and patched as a whole.
 It consists of ABAP development packages and contained objects.
 Software component versions are delivered via delivery packages.
 But software component versions are not individual shipment entities.
-They can only be delivered to customers as part of a [software product version](#software-product-version).
+They can only be delivered to customers as part of an [add-on product version](#add-on-product-version).
 A software component version is defined by a name and a version string.
 The name of a software component is string with a maximum of characters and consists of the [namespace](https://launchpad.support.sap.com/#/notes/84282) and a freely chooseble part - /NAMESPC/COMPONENT1.
 The version consists of three numbers separated by a dot - 1.2.0.
 The numbers in the version string have a hierarchic relationship:

 - The first number denotes the release.
 Release deliveries contains the whole software component and deliver new and enhancements of existing functionalities.
 They are delivered with delivery packages of type [“Installation Package”](https://help.sap.com/viewer/9043aa5d2f834ad385e1cdfdadc06b6f/5.0.4.7/en-US/6082f55473568c77e10000000a174cb4.html).